laurens-in/workshop-browser2021-code/text.md

 permalink: /theory
 ---

-# The Browser, Genrative Music & A Bit Of Perspective
+# The Browser, Generative Music & A Bit Of Perspective

 **Disclaimer**
 {: .caption}